dustinmyers/react-conflux/logo/README.md

 ## License

-The Conflux logo is licensed under CCO, waiving all copyright, available here: [LICENSE](../LICENSE)
+The Conflux logo is licensed under CCO, waiving all copyright, available [here](../LICENSE).